wite-noiz/innoculus/README.md

 # noculus
-A simple application that shuts down Oculus services when Home is not in use
+A simple application that shuts down Oculus services when Home is not in use.

+Feel free to improve upon it.
+I didn't plug in a real logger, commenting is at a minimum, error handling is mostly greedy and silent, and the code structure is heavily static.

 ## Use
 No arguments: attempts to hook in to existing Oculus Home instance, or exits